davidsferreira02/lbaw2373/README.md

 ### 7) JavaScript

 To add JavaScript into your project, just edit the file found at __public/js/app.js__.

+### 8) Configuration

+Laravel configurations ar acquired from environment variables.
+They can be available in the environment where the laravel process is started, or acquired by reading the `.env` file in the root folder of the laravel project.
+This file can set environment variables, which set or overwride the variables from the current context.
+You will likely have to update these variables, mainly the ones configuring the access to the database, starting with `DB_`.

 -- André Restivo, Tiago Boldt, 2019